grimpirate/halberd/docs/custom.md

 # Customization

-Create the following structure in your application to override the default view[^1] displayed by the Halberd module:
+Create the following structure in your application to override the default view[^1]:

 ```
 app/